stevenpenavajr/stevenpenavajr.com/README.md

 # Personal Resume Website

 A portfolio website created with ReactJS.

-Currently being developed.
-Will be live at: https://www.stevenpenavajr.me.
+The site is now live at http://www.stevenpenavajr.com.

 Check "Wiki" section for developer notes.